-The first \$8,000 in medical expenses is covered by PIP and any medical expenses in excess of \$8,000 are submitted to MedPay for coverage.
+The first \$8,000 in medical expenses, replacement services, lost wages, and funeral expenses is covered by PIP.
+Once PIP has been exhausted, medical and funeral expenses are submitted to MedPay for coverage up to the limits of the coverage purchased.